 Since being admitted, Kate has worked in criminal law in a range of private settings and at a community legal centre.
 In addition, she has spent time practicing law Internationally – in 2014 at the International Criminal Tribunal for the Former Yugoslavia (ICTY) and in a complaint to the European Court of Human Rights.
 Kate also co-authored a book on International Commercial Relations between Australia and China.
 Additionally, Kate worked as a teaching assistant, teaching the ‘Mental Health and the Law’ unit at Notre Dame University from 2017 to 2019.
 This background has proven her to be a highly talented and capable advocate with international experience rarely seen.
 She is able to provide comprehensive advice on a range of matters.

-Kate accepts instructions in the areas of Criminal Law (including Criminal Appeals), Family Law (Children and Property related matters), Care and Protection and Restraining Orders.
-She is currently on all Legal Aid WA Criminal Law panels other than Murder and Appeals and all Family Law Panels (including Care and Protection and Restraining Order) other than Independent Children’s Lawyer work.
+Kate accepts instructions in the areas of criminal law, family law, care and protection, and restraining orders.
+She is currently on all Legal Aid WA Criminal Law panels other than Murder and Appeals, and all Family Law (including Care and Protection and Restraining Order) panels other than Independent Children’s Lawyer work.

-Kate has a strong interest in criminal law and has acted in a range of complex and sensitive matters, including appearing in State Administrative Tribunal, Family Court, Magistrate’s Court, Children’s Court, State Administrative Tribunal, District Court and Supreme Court, and acted in matters from Traffic to serious violent and sexual offences, including High Risk Serious Offender applications.
+Kate has a strong interest in criminal law and has acted in a range of complex and sensitive matters, including appearing in the State Administrative Tribunal, Children’s Courts, Magistrates Courts, District Courts and Supreme Courts, and acted in matters from Traffic to serious violent and sexual offences, including High Risk Serious Offender applications.
 She has also assisted with Murder matters.
-She was acknowledged as a rising start in Doyle’s Guide in 2021.
+Kate was acknowledged as a Doyle’s Guide Rising Star in 2021.